 Almond Paste: Read The Label.

-With Odense, my pignoli cookies baked up golden and chewy.
-The dough was stickier, but manageable.
 With Solo (no invert sugar), the cookies were drier, paler, and less appealing, although the flavor was similar.
-PS: Scroll up to see a side-by-side of both versions.
+You can see the side-by-side image above.

-Add Flour (Regular or Gluten Free!)
+Add Flour (All purpose, Almond & Gluten Free!)

 After obsessing over almond paste, I went rogue.

-To seal the deal, I ran a taste test with my most bluntly honest family members.
-My reduced-sugar, flour-fortified pignoli cookies won hands down while maintaining high standard bakery-style expectations.
+To seal the deal, I ran a taste test with my most brutally honest family members.
+My reduced-sugar, flour-fortified pignoli cookies won the prize while maintaining high standard bakery-style expectations.
+My Dad said they were the best pignoli cookies he’d ever had.
+So, here we are.

 Recipe Tips:

-- Shop around for pignoli.
-It’s no secret pine nuts are expensive.
+- Shop around for pignoli: It’s no secret pine nuts are expensive.
 I’ve found the best prices at Trader Joe’s and Costco.
 Use leftover pignoli to make my classic Italian basil pesto.
 Or substitute with flaked almonds instead.

 How To Make Pignoli Cookies {Step-By-Step}